-where $\lambda$ is the parameter for balancing the contribution of teacher model and labels.
-After the RED, the trained CNN backbone is frozen in the following steps as the ACIL does.
+where $\lambda$ is the parameter for balancing the contribution of the teacher model and the labels.

+Thus, {we can merge the knowledge from two sources with extra knowledge of labels injected.
+Following} the RED, the trained CNN backbone is frozen and serves as the backbone.

-\textbf{Importance of Two Knowledge Sources in RED}.
-The RED aims to enhance the SSCL backbone by incorporating supervised information as complementary knowledge.
-Relying solely on labels leads to direct adaptation to base phase labels, which can be easily forgotten during subsequent learning.
-Depending solely on the feature distribution from a teacher model might not be sufficiently effective, as the teacher model can potentially mislead the student model.
-Therefore, a combination of both knowledge sources is necessary and this pattern is evidenced in the ablation study.
+\textbf{Why RED Needs Two Sources of Supervision?} RED is designed to improve the representation of the backbone trained in the base phase by integrating supervised information with general knowledge.
+Depending exclusively on labels can result in direct adaptation to base phase labels, potentially causing forgetting in subsequent learning phases.
+Relying solely on the feature distribution from the SFD backbone may not be entirely effective {because} it could potentially mislead the GBK backbone.
+Hence, a fusion of both knowledge sources is crucial, a pattern supported by our experimental findings (refer to Section \ref{sec:hyper}).